 Students will acquire skills in the areas of commercial and industrial electricity, PLC’s, welding, pneumatics, hydraulics, gaskets/seals, bearings, pumps, valves, plumbing, equipment maintenance, and forklift operation.
 Students will also be trained in safety procedures and be familiar with tools used in an industrial setting.

-Our Industrial Maintenance program is designed to equip students with a variety of skills and be a “jack of all trades.”
+Our Industrial Electro-Mechanical Technology program is designed to equip students with a variety of skills and be a “jack of all trades.”
 Every facility needs someone to keep the building and systems running properly, whether it’s a factory, school, office building, or even a hospital.

 Students completing this program learn enough to handle a majority of issues that come up at a facility.
 Students learn basic welding, mechanics, electrical wiring, basic motor control and PLCs, pneumatics, hydraulics, fluid control, basic plumbing, and forklift operation.

 The skills acquired in the program will be applicable to entry-level positions as Electricians, Maintenance Mechanics and Industrial Maintenance Technicians.

 These job titles are in demand at manufacturing companies, mills, industrial plants, hospitals, hotels and the gas & oil industry.

 ARE YOU CAREER TRAINING READY?
 FIND OUT!

 The fun, online quiz takes 3-minutes to complete and you'll get a personalized report.
 Identify your strengths and social style plus the training and positions you're best suited for.
 Get Your Career Readiness score now.